theantichris/theantichris.com/README.md

 # Hi there, I'm Christopher 👋

-I'm a the Director of Software Engineering at [The Art of Education University](https://theartofeducation.edu/).
 I have ~20 years of experience creating large SaaS and internal products for various industries.